Notes: 2023 edit. Author's notes, including content warnings at bottom.

 "Hang on, Hermione!"
 Harry sounded like Sirius, Hermione thought to herself, so cocksure and reckless, no thought of failure entering his mind.
 Relief flooded her limbs and gave her a rush of energy and she struggled against the hex that pinned her like a helpless beetle to the marble floor of the Malfoy Manor.
 Nothing happened.
 A sob choked from her aching throat.
 She had to get free and get to her wand; two metres away and dropped carelessly on the floor by Bellatrix as she'd spun to face Harry.

-Head surprisingly clear in the aftermath of her torture, Hermione resolved to stop being noble and good when it came to fighting the Death Eaters, bitterness seeping through her and leaching strength into her bones.
+Head strangely clear in the aftermath of her torture – she thought she must be in shock – Hermione resolved to stop being so stupidly noble when it came to fighting the Death Eaters.

 "Go mother!
 I'll follow behind!" he hissed back loudly, flapping his wand hand as though to shoo Narcissa away.
 Even in her terror Hermione found herself capable of despising Malfoy for his cowardliness.
 Draco looked back down at Hermione, face unreadable, and raised his wand.
-Hermione shut her eyes tight for a moment, steeling herself for whatever it was Draco was going to do - terrified that he was going to do what his family wanted and spirit her away to a place where the torture could continue.
+Hermione shut her eyes tight for a moment, unable to breathe, steeling herself for whatever it was Draco was going to do.
+She was terrified that he was going to do what his family wanted and spirit her away to a place where the torture could continue.
 Anything but that.

 "Draco?"
-Hermione's voice broke as she queried what the hell was going on, and she realised that today was the first time that she had ever addressed him by his first name.
+Hermione's voice broke as she queried what the hell was going on, and she realised that today was the first time that she had ever addressed him by first name alone.
 She sat up with a moan, watching him with darkly suspicious eyes and tugging at the shreds of her shirt ineffectively.

 "Why?" she asked and his jaw went tight, the muscles spasming.